 However advertising was not originally needed.
 Cider was made on most farms and country houses.
 It was made because water was of poor quality and manual labouring in the fields was thirsty work.
 Cider or weaker ciderkin was more healthy as the fermentation killed off the harmful bacteria.

-Here in the pubs cider previously unknown outside a small area of England had to compete with beer and spirits.
+Here in the pubs of London and Birmingham, cider previously unknown outside a small area of England, had to compete with beer and spirits.

 Hence the need to advertise.
 Percy was not slow to recognise this and advertised in newspapers and magazines of the day.